Polyhistor/Data-Architecture-Yelp/readme.md

 - [x] Create a staging, ODS, DWS environments(schema) in Snowflake.
 - [x] Break Yelp data down to several datasets so it's easier to upload.
 - [x] Upload all Climate data to the staging environment and screenshot it.
-- [] Upload all Yelp data to the staging environment and screenshot it.
+- [x] Upload all Yelp data to the staging environment and screenshot it.
 - [] Draw an entity-relationship (ER) diagram to visualize the data structure.
-Save this so it can be included in your final submission.
 - [] Migrate the data into the ODS environment.
 (Screenshots 3,4,5,6)
 - [] Draw a STAR schema for the Data Warehouse environment.
 Save this so it can be included in your final submission.
 - [] Migrate the data to the Data Warehouse.
 (Screenshot 7)